Children’s Health: Sugar and Inflammation

-Cookies, ice cream, and candy are popular treats and obvious sources of sugar.
+Cookies, ice cream, and candy are popular treats and are obvious sources of sugar.
 As a caregiver, you probably already know that sugar is bad for your kids’ teeth.
 But did you know that most of the sugars children consume come from hidden sugar calories?
 At the end of the day, the amount of sugar our kids consume tends to be so high that it leads to inflammation in their bodies.

 Read more on the negative effects of sugar here:

 How much sugar is too much for kids?
 Sugar and Inflammation….

 In 2009, the American Heart Association (AHA) published new guidelines regarding limits on the amount of added sugar that is acceptable for a healthy diet.
 Depending on a child’s daily calorie consumption, children should consume no more than 3 to 8 teaspoons of added sugar per day.

 Another study by the AHA established that children as young as 1 to 3 years old are already consuming about 12 teaspoons of sugar per day, and older children are consuming even more due to hidden sugars in their diets.

 How does high sugar consumption harm the body?

 A cycle of high and low blood sugar makes your pancreas and liver work extra hard, leading to other, more serious illnesses.